Don’t Let It Loose

 Become a leader in sustainable retail practices by helping to protect our land and waters from harmful invasive species

-The Nova Scotia Invasive Species Council (NSISC) is working together with the Canadian Council on Invasive Species (CCIS) to recognize retailers through the Don’t Let it Loose take-action initiatives being implemented across Canada by pet-trade organizations.
-This program is designed to increase awareness and promote Canadians to take action to stop the spread of invasive species.
-Through the Retailer Recognition program, pet, pond and aquarium retailers will be provided resources on preventing the spread of invasive species to their employees and customers.
-In addition, they will be acknowledged for their efforts to protect ecosystems and communities across Canada.
+The Nova Scotia Invasive Species Council (NSISC) is working with the Canadian Council on Invasive Species (CCIS) to nationally recognize pet industry retailers.
+Our Don’t Let it Loose take-action initiatives are being implemented across Canada by pet-trade organizations, increasing awareness and promoting actions Canadians can take to stop the spread of invasive pets, plants and animals.

 Recognized Retailers: Nova Scotia